Loading...

 Final Impressions

 This review was supposed to focus solely on the Caldera 12 subwoofer.
-As with most of my recent reviews of Vera-Fi's products, they work so very well together, I couldn't help but talk about how well the Caldera 12 subs work in combination with the Caldera 10's.
+As with most of my recent reviews of Vera-Fi's products, they integrate with such perfect synergy, I couldn't help but talk about how well the Caldera 12 subs work in combination with the Caldera 10's.
 Blame Finnbogi Sigurdur Marinosson for most of this!
-The two sets of subs integrate so seamlessly with each other, they've elevated my listening experiences to an altogether unexpected new level of goodness.
+The two sets of subs integrate so seamlessly with each other, and in turn, with the main loudspeakers, they've elevated my listening experiences to an altogether unexpected new level of goodness.
 Many thanks to Mark Schifter for all his assistance, and to Viet Nguyen for his brilliant designs; the Vanguard Caldera 12 subwoofers come very highly recommended!

 Vanguard Caldera 12 Powered Subwoofer